uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/Connectivity/CN.5-Logging.md

 LOG_DBG("Read 0x8F register value: %ld", rVal);
 ```

-Refer to API [2], for more useful logging macros.
+Refer to the [API guide](https://docs.zephyrproject.org/latest/reference/logging/index.html), for more useful logging macros.

 In our `main.c` file, we can add in some logging options.